citizenweb3/staking/Bitsong.md

 # Bitsong

-Always DYOR (do your own research)
+Always DYOR (Do Your Own Research)

 ## What is Bitsong?
 - Bitsong Network is a project whereby artists can tokenize their productions, receive new investments for their new productions and share their rewards with all their fans.